-- a major review of each business unit's charging strategy will take place at least once every three years to ensure consistency with the council's priorities, policy framework, service aims, market sensitivity, customer preferences, and income generation needs, and the justification for any subsidy that the council as a whole makes to the service. - annual reviews will be carried out for all of these services as part of the budget process, and shall have regard for the budget strategy approved in September each year. - where fees are not to be increased or are proposed to be increased below inflation, this must be reported to SLT by the budget officer clearly stating the financial implications and budget shortfall before the deadline for completion of the revenue budget. - these formal reviews will be overseen by the appropriate Director. - where decisions on fees and charges, including any concessions or discounts, are taken outside the budget process approved by SLT and Policy and Finance Committee, any proposals must have due regard to the Medium Term Financial Plan.
+- all discretionary charges will be considered and approved by Council as part of the Budget and Council Tax setting process in March of each year. - a major review of each business unit's charging strategy will take place at least once every three years to ensure consistency with the council's priorities, policy framework, service aims, market sensitivity, customer preferences, and income generation needs, and the justification for any subsidy that the council as a whole makes to the service. - annual reviews will be carried out for all of these services as part of the budget process, and shall have regard for the budget strategy approved in June each year. - where fees are not to be increased or are proposed to be increased below inflation, this must be reported to SLT by the budget officer clearly stating the financial implications and budget shortfall before the deadline for completion of the revenue budget. - these formal reviews will be overseen by the appropriate Director. - where decisions on fees and charges, including any concessions or discounts, are taken outside the budget process approved by SLT and Policy and Finance Committee, any proposals must have due regard to the Medium Term Financial Plan.